 Prompt diagnosis of Mirena IUD perforation is important to reduce the risk of severe complications and long-term injury that may result.
 According to allegations raised in many Mirena injury lawsuits filed in courts throughout the country, Bayer Healthcare’s failure to adequately warn about the risk of perforations that may develop months or even years later not only prevented women from making an informed decision about whether to have the IUD implanted but delayed the diagnosis of the Mirena problems.

 Early symptoms of Mirena IUD perforation may include:

 - Abdominal Pain

 - Heavy Bleeding

 - Nausea, Vomiting, Fever

 - Missing Mirena IUD Strings

-If the Mirena IUD has perforated the uterus or migrated out of place, financial compensation may be available through a product liability lawsuits.
-The Mirena IUD injury lawyers at Saiontz & Kirk, P.A. are providing free consultations and claim evaluations for women throughout the United States who have experienced problems caused by the birth control perforating the uterine wall or migrating to other parts of the body.
+If the Mirena IUD has perforated the uterus or migrated out of place, financial compensation was pursued by women nationwide through a product liability lawsuits.
+However, the Mirena IUD injury lawyers at Saiontz & Kirk, P.A. are no longer accepting new cases.
+This page is maintained for informational purposes only.